 National Scholarship Month

 Did you know that November is National Scholarship Month?
-While the most common (and generous) awards come directly from institutions.
-According to Inside Higher Ed, the average tuition discount for the 2020-2021 school year was 53.9% for first-time undergraduates.
-Typically, students with stronger academic profiles than the average student at a school will receive merit aid unless they are highly selective (rejects more than 70% of their applicants).
+According to the National Association of Student Financial Aid Administrators, the average tuition discount for the 2022-2023 school year was 56.2% for first-year, first-time undergraduates.
+Typically, students with stronger academic profiles than the average student at a school will receive merit aid unless they are highly selective (reject more than 70% of their applicants).
 Several colleges offer no merit scholarships to students, and dozens only give a handful of awards to the most qualified candidates each year.
 If you are looking for merit scholarships, you must structure your college list appropriately- applying to less selective colleges and places where you are in the top 25% of admitted students.

 Many colleges will automatically award merit scholarships to qualified candidates when they apply, while others require a separate application, either before or after a student applies.
 Be sure to check the terms of your award to determine if it is one-time or renewable.
 Renewable awards often require students to maintain a certain GPA or stay in a specific program.

-Check social media: I find a lot of scholarship opportunities on Twitter, Facebook, Instagram, and Pinterest.
+Check social media: I find a lot of scholarship opportunities on X (formerly known as Twitter), Facebook, Instagram, and Pinterest.
 Follow relevant hashtags, join scholarship groups (or have your parents join if you aren't on Facebook), and "like" different high school counseling offices and college counselors.
 You may be surprised by what you can find.

 While I've linked to many great websites throughout this post, here are a few recommendations.
 Most of these websites have the same scholarships, so check out a few and pick the platform you like best :)